FlorianBx/vite-pres/slides.md

 <!--
 **SPEAKER NOTES - Slide 3 (35s)**

- First major announcement: Rolldown.
+ First major announcement is Rolldown.

   It's Vite's new bundler, replacing Rollup.
 Complete rewrite in Rust for max performance.

-  So how's the migration happening?
-Well, today Vite still uses Rollup.
-Then in June this year, Vite 7 came out with Rolldown as an experimental option.
-And next year in Q1, Vite 8 will make it the default.
+  Moving on to the migration timeline.
+Today, Vite still uses Rollup, with Rolldown being an experimental option in Vite 7, and becoming the default in Vite 8 in Q1 next year.

   The performance gain is significant.
 Let me show you.
 -->